HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/index.md

 - A dedicated user profile menu has been introduced, providing quick access to profile management, impersonation, and logout options.
 - The Administration pages have been reorganized to improve usability.
 Two new sections have been introduced:
     - **Content Management**: This section provides access to applications used for the general administration of Web Content Management.
+    - **Digital Assets** This section introduces HCL Digital Asset Management (DAM), which lets you manage rich media assets in HCL DX sites to create consistent, engaging digital experiences.
+The feature is available starting with HCL DX 9.5 CF181 and later.
+    - **Themes**
     - **Production**: This section includes applications designed to streamline essential administrative tasks for managing the portal.
+    - **Site Templates** The Site Template (Site Builder) application lets you create site and section templates in HCL Digital Experience (DX).
+    - **Personalization** Personalization recognizes site visitors based on their profiles and behaviors to deliver targeted, region-specific content and a personalized page experience.

 ## Overview